C-Williams/localstack-presentation/README.md

 You should be able to inspect the logs of the LocalStack container to see the creation of these two resources.
 You can also run: `awslocal lambda list-functions` and see your function.

-Let's invoke the function and see what happens:
+Let's invoke the function and see what happens: (Alternatively, you can use `make invoke`)

 ```
 awslocal lambda invoke \